9 Signs Your Back Pain Is Actually an Emergency

 You have osteoporosis

 If you have known osteoporosis and your back pain comes on suddenly, you could have fractured a vertebrae.
+“Osteoporotic fractures, also known as insufficiency fractures, are very common in the elderly,” Dr. Anand says.
+“They may not even feel the break when it happens but the pain becomes debilitating over time.”
 Common causes could be a recent fall, lifting something heavy, or even a violent cough.
-The pain should go away on its own, but if it persists you'll need to see a doctor—you might need a procedure called vertebroplasty in which cement is injected into the vertebra to strengthen it.
-In the meantime, try these 5 exercises that help relieve back pain.
+(In the meantime, try these 5 exercises that help relieve back pain. )

 You’re experiencing numbness